evoheyax/Live-Facial-Recognition/README.md

 Live-Facial-Recognition
 ==========================

-This project is newer project.
-The goal is to do facial dectection on live cameras by selecting the best frames to do PCA and SVM on and comparing to a previously trained algorithm.
-The initial goal is to support 1 camera, with the extestion to 4 cameras.
+This project's goal was to allow for facial recognition from a live camera connected via usb to the computer.

+To run, simply start the camera_server.py file.

+To add more people to recognize, add another folder with the name in the svm training photos folder, and add 40 pictures of that persons face.
+That person can now be recognized by the photo.